-Epsor (https://epsor.fr) is a Paris based provider of employee and retirement savings plans delivered through an open ecosystem, giving access to a broad range of asset management products accessible through its intuitive digital platform.
-Epsor serves more than 40,000 savers and over 400 companies in France.
+Epsor (www.epsor.fr) is a Paris based provider of employee and retirement savings plans delivered through an open ecosystem, giving access to a broad range of asset management products accessible through its intuitive digital platform.
+Epsor serves more than 700 companies in France.